futoin/core-js-ri-asyncsteps/README.md

 <a name="module_futoin-asyncsteps.AsyncSteps#parallel"></a>
 ###module:futoin-asyncsteps.AsyncSteps.parallel([onerror])
-Creates a step internally and returns specialized AsyncSteps interfaces all steps of which are executed in parallel.
+Creates a step internally and returns specialized AsyncSteps interfaces all steps of which are executed in quasi-parallel.

 **Params**